rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 * On the rust repo: [Default arguments and keyword arguments](https://github.com/rust-lang/rust/issues/6973)

-* On the RFC repo: [optional parameters](https://github.com/rust-lang/rfcs/pull/152), [Arity-based parameter overloading](https://github.com/rust-lang/rfcs/pull/153)
+* On the RFC repo: [optional parameters](https://github.com/rust-lang/rfcs/pull/152), [Arity-based parameter overloading](https://github.com/rust-lang/rfcs/pull/153), [Default and positional arguments](https://github.com/rust-lang/rfcs/pull/257).

 Auto-tupling at the call site provides a clean syntax for defining functions that support a variety of calling protocols: you make the last argument for the function a trait, and then implement the trait for every combination of tuple that you want to support.

+Meanwhile, auto-unit'ing provides a clean way to describe trailing optional arguments, resolved by their position (as opposed to some sort of name-based scheme): You make a trait for each optional argument, and then you provide an implementation of the trait for both `()` and for the actual kind of value you expect to be provided.

-This strategy supports optional arguments and arity-based overloading for statically-dispatched call sites.
+Therefore, these features support optional arguments and arity-based overloading for statically-dispatched call sites.

-At the same time, it is a relatively simple change to the language: nothing changes about function definitions nor about the calling convention; it is just a local transformation on each call-site where the number of actual arguments does not match the number of formal parameters.
+At the same time, it is a relatively simple change to the language: nothing changes about function definitions nor about the calling convention.
+It is just a local transformation on each call-site where the number of actual arguments does not match the number of formal parameters.